-Market rates are as follows: ¢ / D Date 1 April year 1 (transaction date) 28 February year 2 (translation date) 31 January year 3 (realisation date) \$ / R Spot rate 11,3000 11,4000 11,6000 Result: Year of assessment ending on 28 February year 2 1.
-Determination of exchange difference on translation date The exchange difference is determined by multiplying the amount item (debt) by the difference between the ruling exchange rates or and translation date as follows: • Exchange difference [\$100 000 × (11,3000 - 11,4000)] R 10 000 An exchange difference of R10 000 is determined on translar represents a foreign exchange gain that must be included i section 24I(3)(a).
-2. Gross income inclusion (sale of trading stock) The amount that must be included in gross income is determined us by multiplying the foreign currency amount of \$100 000 by the transaction date of 11,3000.
-Inclusion in gross income (\$100 000 × 11,3000) 1 130 000 3.
-Doubtful debt allowance Company A claimed a deduction under section 11(j), which is calcul ated as follows: Doubtful debt allowance (\$100 000 × 11,4000 × 25% 125) R (285 000) Year of assessment ending on 28 February year 3 1.
-Determination of exchange difference on realisation date The exchange difference is determined by multiplying the amount item (debt) by the difference between the ruling exchange rates o and realisation date as follows: n translation date Exchange difference [\$100 000 × (11,4000 - 11,6000)] R 20 000 An exchange difference of R20 000 is determined on realisate represents a foreign exchange gain that must be included in section 24I(3)(a).
-2. Reversal of the prior year doubtful debt allowance Included in income - section 11(j) R 285 000

-125 It is SARS's practice to allow a deduction of 25% of the value of the list of doubtful debts, unless the circumstances of a specific case justify the application of a different formula.
+Ψ/1

+Spot rate

+11,3000

+11,4000

+11,6000

+The exchange difference is determined by multiplying the amount of the exchange item (debt) by the difference between the ruling exchange rates on transaction date and translation date as follows:

+An exchange difference of R10 000 is determined on translation date which represents a foreign exchange gain that must be included in income under section 24I(3)(a).

+2. Gross income inclusion (sale of trading stock)

+The amount that must be included in gross income is determined under section 25D by multiplying the foreign currency amount of \$100 000 by the spot rate on transaction date of 11,3000.

+Inclusion in gross income (\$100 000 × 11,3000) 1 130 000

+3. Doubtful debt allowance

+Company A claimed a deduction under section 11(j), which is calculated as follows:

+Doubtful debt allowance (\$100 000 \times 11,4000 \times 25% 129)

+The exchange difference is determined by multiplying the amount of the exchange item (debt) by the difference between the ruling exchange rates on translation date and realisation date as follows:

+An exchange difference of R20 000 is determined on realisation date which represents a foreign exchange gain that must be included in income under section 24I(3)(a).

+2. Reversal of the prior year doubtful debt allowance

+Included in income - section 11(j)